mladiradi/Student-Management-System/README.md

 Use input prompts to gather the necessary data from the user.
 Display the results of the chosen task in a clear and user-friendly manner.

+## Explanation

+    Data Structure:
+        The program uses a dictionary students to store student records.
+Each record contains a dictionary with keys: 'age', 'grade', and 'subjects'.

+    Functions:
+        add_student: Adds a new student record if the student doesn't already exist.
+        update_student: Updates an existing student record by allowing the user to change age, grade, or subjects.
+        delete_student: Deletes a student record if it exists.
+        search_student: Searches and displays a student record.
+        list_all_students: Lists all students in alphabetical order by their name.

+    Main Loop:
+        The main function provides a loop that prompts the user for actions and calls the corresponding functions based on the user's choice.
+        User inputs are validated to ensure that ages are integers and grades are floats.

+    Error Handling:
+        Error handling is included to manage invalid input types for age and grade using try and except.
+        Each function checks for the existence of a student before performing actions like update, delete, or search.

+    User Interaction:
+        The user interface is text-based and prompts users with clear instructions for each operation.
+        Results are displayed in a user-friendly manner with proper formatting.